Lems Chillum Varsity Blue

 Pairs Well With Correct Toes & Other Footgear

 The Lems Chillum works great in combination with other helpful natural footgear.
 The ample space within the Chillum’s toe box allows for the use of Correct Toes toe spacers for most sets of feet, particularly if you remove the optional insole that comes with the shoe.
-Other beneficial footgear that pairs nicely with the Lems Chillum includes Injinji toe socks, thin and textured Naboso proprioceptive insoles, and Strutz foot pads or Pedag metatarsal pads.
+Other beneficial footgear that pairs nicely with the Lems Chillum includes Injinji toe socks, Pedag metatarsal pads, and thin and textured Naboso proprioceptive insoles.

 Note: If you are new to using Lems footwear, we recommend that you start in slowly, gradually building up your wear-time and giving your body the chance to adapt to the thinner soles and the increased workload on your feet.

 - Last: Lems Natural-Shape

 - Drop: 0.0 mm (i.e., flat from heel to toe)